ippontech/blog-usa/posts/seeding-a-shared-library-with-jenkins.md

-TODO: change image links
+* TODO: change image links
-TODO: clarify difference between seed Job in jenkins and the github seed.groovy
+* TODO: clarify difference between seed Job in jenkins and the github seed.groovy

+I have been on a client these past few months that had specific requirements to organize their pipeline in such a way that would be repeatable accross all of their services.
+During my journey, I stumbled accross Jenkins shared libraries.
+The shared library can be used by all of their services to handle CI and CD.
+During the discovery process of working with shared libraries, I found that using a "seed" job or job that creates jobs to be a great tool to accomodate the client as requirements were amended.

+This is the first of a two part series where I hope to guide you through setting up a simple seed job and using it for real world applications.
+In this series, I hope to target anyone new to Jenkins as well as those individuals looking to stream line some of the work they need to repeat accross services they maintain.

 ## Goals
 1. Create a shared library in github that uses a **seed** job.
 The **seed** job will be used to create jobs within jenkins.